Xninety-nine/franciscojtorres/README.md

 ### Mathematics Teacher | August 2022 - Present

-- Increased student success rate on state exams to 73%, surpassing the Texas state average.
+- Increased student success rate on state exams to 81%, surpassing the Texas state average.
-- Used data-driven assessment methods to improve student math scores in MAP leading to average 8 points increase above national levels..
+- Used data-driven assessment methods to improve student math scores in MAP leading to average 8 points increase above national levels.
 - Effectively communicated abstract mathematical and analytical concepts to diverse learners.
 - Collaborated with colleagues to use data insights for curriculum development and intervention.